OSC/bc_access_menu/README.md

 This is a menu to display links back to sections of the main ACCESS web page.

 ## Requirements
-<p>The ACCESS OnDemand menu depends on you having Open OnDemand 2.x installed.</p>
+**The ACCESS OnDemand menu depends on your having Open OnDemand 2.x installed.**
 <p>To install Open OnDemand 2.x, please use https://osc.github.io/ood-documentation/latest/installation.html</p>

 ## Install